-If the driver who hit you is uninsured, you can still recover compensation for your losses.
-Under the choice no-fault auto insurance system in Pennsylvania, you can rely on your no-fault policy to cover some of your medical care after an accident.
+If the driver who hit you is uninsured, you can potentially still recover compensation for your losses.
+Under Pennsylvania’s no-fault auto insurance system, you can rely on your no-fault policy to cover some of your medical care after an accident.
 This is true no matter who caused the crash.
-If you only suffered minor or moderate injuries, this policy may even pay for your full medical treatment.
+This policy may even pay for your full medical treatment if you only suffered minor or moderate injuries.

 Filing an Uninsured Motorist Claim

-If you have uninsured motorist coverage, filing a claim based on this policy may be the quickest and easiest way to recover the money you need to cover your financial losses and expenses.
-This should cover your damages up to the limit of the policy.
+If you have uninsured motorist coverage under your own car insurance policy, filing a claim based on this policy may be the quickest and easiest way to recover the money you need to cover your financial losses and expenses.
+In addition, this should cover your damages up to the policy’s limit.

 An uninsured motorist accident lawyer from Berger and Green can review your insurance paperwork and determine if you carry this optional coverage.
 If so, we can collect the evidence to prove your case and document your damages.
-We will file your claim for you, and try to negotiate a fair settlement with your insurance company.
+Then, we will file your claim for you and try to negotiate a fair settlement with your insurance company.

 Filing a Personal Injury Lawsuit

 If you do not have uninsured motorist coverage, your only option may be to pursue litigation.
 By filing a personal injury lawsuit, we may be able to hold the uninsured driver who caused your crash personally accountable for the damages you suffered.